Nivetha-1718/portfolio-simple-website/README.md

   ## How to View

-  You can access my portfolio website by visiting [Link] Feel to explore the content and get in touch!
+  You can access my portfolio website by visiting [https://nivetha-1718.github.io/portfolio-simple-website/] Feel to explore the content and get in touch!

   ## Contributing